npanczyk/2022-02-16-mycoolpaper-1/catinfo/README.md

-# This README is all about cats!
+# This README is all about fuzzy animals!

 Did you know cats are cool?
 DUH.